ImScheinox/doa/README.md

   <img src="https://github.com/user-attachments/assets/444d5bf1-bee3-43ef-ba02-59ef3f8a0f47" width="300">
 </p>

-The Base, Dark and Darker themes each contain all the colours shown here.
+The Base, Dark and Darker themes each contain all the colors shown here.
 The base variant also includes the base version of Dark and Darker.

 ## Installing the theme